BETAGAN 0.5% W/V UNIT DOSE EYE DROPS SOLUTION

 skin rashes, hives, flaking and itching, rough patches of skin

-side effects as seen with beta-blocking agents taken by mouth or injected.
-Incidence of side effects after
+effects as seen with beta-blocking agents taken by mouth or injected.
+Incidence of side effects after topical

-topical ophthalmic administration is lower than when medicines are taken by mouth or injected.
-The side
+ophthalmic administration is lower than when medicines are taken by mouth or injected.
+The side effects listed

-effects listed below include additional reactions seen within the class of beta-blockers when used for
+below include additional reactions seen within the class of beta-blockers when used for treating eye conditions:

 Generalized allergic reactions including swelling beneath the skin that can occur in areas such